 Independent game development goes hand in hand with the belief that it is difficult to stand out here and the financial reward will not be too great.
-Every year there are more and more indie games, the field is very competitive, and many indie teams are not focused on creating a complete interesting product.
+Every year there are more and more indie games, the field is very competitive, and many indie teams are not focused on creating a full-fledged interesting product.

-The lack of a marketing budget or unwillingness to spend extra money on advertising leads to the fact that players simply do not know about really good indie games.
-Therefore, we remind you once again of the importance of promoting your indie game: this can be a decisive factor in its success.
+The lack of a marketing budget or the unwillingness to spend extra money on advertising leads to the fact that players simply do not know about really good indie games.
+Therefore, once again we remind you of the importance of promoting your indie game: this can be a decisive factor in its success.